-HISTORY OF VETERAN’S DAY
+HISTORY OF VETERAN’S DAY: HOW IT DIFFERS FROM MEMORIAL DAY

 As we celebrate Veterans Day, we express gratitude for those who have served in the Armed Services.
 Its roots go back to World War I and Remembrance Day or Armistice Day, commemorating the signing of the Armistice following the War on 11:11:11, the 11th hour of 11th day of the 11th month in 1918.
 I write about its origin in WWI in more detail here.